 Most MakerBit interactive projects will use the MakerBit program installed on the micro:bit at the beginning of the MakerBit Tutorial, or re-installed if you've uploaded your own custom programs to the micro:bit, but then later want to return to normal MakerBit functionality.

-A MakeCode program that did the basic action of a touch sensor turning on an LED (when not connected to a computer) would look like this:
+A MakeCode program that does the basic action of a touch sensor turning on an LED (when not connected to a computer) would look like this: